Education Services for Overseas Students (ESOS) - Your Rights & Responsibilities

 The ESOS Framework applies to students who are enrolled in a CRICOS registered program and are studying on an Australian student visa.
 This legislation does not apply to students in Australia on a visa other than a student visa, and does not cover certain classes of student visa holders such as Defence students or those who are sponsored by the Commonwealth under a scholarship scheme.
-ESOS enables the Department of Education and Training to take action against providers who are found to be in breach of their obligations.
+ESOS enables the Department of Education to take action against providers who are found to be in breach of their obligations.

 Your rights as an international student

 Under the ESOS framework, students have the right to receive current and accurate information about their program and the University and its services and facilities.
 Before commencing their degree students will receive a written letter of offer from the University to accept and sign, that provides detailed and up to date information on the following:

 - The degree, fees (including refunds), study options and other important information relevant to the degree.

 - Services provided by the University.

 - The requirements for satisfactory academic progress and the academic support for students who require it.

 - The University Student Grievance Resolution Process and Student Grievance Resolution Policy (internal and external complaints and appeals).

 - Information on deferring, suspending, or cancelling enrolment.

 The University will also provide international students with:

 - An appropriate orientation program.

 - Access to support services to help students adjust to life and study in Australia and the contact information for these services.